avinal/avinal.github.io/content/development/gsod2020-report.rst

 * Propose a new structure for documentation e.g. Chapter Separation, Sections etc
 * Proper balance between technical and non-technical descriptions to serve all kinds of users.
 * Adequate amount of screenshots in each section and other supporting media to make documentation more appealing.
-* Optimised for all Screen Sizes.
+* Optimized for all Screen Sizes.
 Especially for Mobile Devices.
 * Ease of navigation

 COMMUNITY BONDING
 -----------------

 This period was mostly utilized for collecting more information and many internal meetings to shape the projects and bonding with fellow writers, developers(mentors).
-I got to know more about the VLC organisation and the project.
+I got to know more about the VLC organization and the project.
 We decided to create a skeleton of the project and then follow a Issue-Merge Request-Review-Merge system to keep the commit history clean and maintain the proper review of the work before it is merged.

 I initially proposed that the new documentation should also use the same tools(Sphinx and GitLab Pages) because if in future we want to merge all the documentation into a single one, it will be easier to migrate and will provide a consistency across all documentations.
 Later I got to know that this will be an independent project and may not be merged since it solves a lot of problems.
 I was already familiar with the tools so it took no time to get started.